Peter Nygard consents to US extradition, faces new sex charges in Canada

-(CNN)Finnish-Canadian designer Peter Nygard, accused of racketeering and sex trafficking charges, consented Friday to be extradited to the United States to mount his defense.
+(CNN)Finnish-Canadian designer Peter Nygard, accused of racketeering and sex trafficking charges, consented Friday to be extradited to the United States to defend himself.

 Nygard, 80, appearing via videoconference at an extradition hearing in Winnipeg, verbally confirmed his consent, which his attorney, Brian Greenspan, told the court came "despite his continuing challenge to the veracity and reliability of the evidence contained in the record of the case."